800.00 Preparing the Contract

 A private consultant employed by the student associations of the university system with money raised from student activity fees designated for use by those student associations;

-- The MSU Departmental Purchase Order (DPO) form is available from Procurement Services.
+- The MSU Departmental Purchase Order (DPO) form is available from Procurement & Contract

-- Use of a Departmental Purchase Order is recommended for purchases of supplies with a total contract value up to $5,000, unless you use the Purchasing Card or a Contracted Services Agreement (CSA).
+- Use of a Departmental Purchase Order is recommended for purchases of supplies with a total contract value less than $10,000, unless you use the Purchasing Card or a Contracted Services Agreement (CSA).
 The CSA is required when purchasing services, regardless of dollar value.
-Departments are encouraged to use the Purchasing Card.
+Departments are encouraged to use the Purchasing Card for the purchase of goods.

-- Use of a Departmental Purchase Order is required for purchases with a total contract value over $5,000, unless the Department issues a CSA.
-The SPB requires a written contract for all purchases over $5,000.
+- Use of a Departmental Purchase Order is required for purchases with a total contract value $10,000 and above, unless the Department issues a CSA.
+The SPB requires a written contract for all purchases $10,000 and above.

 - The DPO provides the following benefits: